The Opus-Two Instrument Control system has several unique features that make it the most flexible control system on the market:

 - Not dependent on any external hardware (the system is self contained)

-- Consoles and chambers use the same hardware.
+- Consoles and chambers use the same three cards.
 Multiple console and multiple chamber support built in, requires no extra hardware.

 - Does not use Ethernet networking, eliminating concerns of packet loss and latency and poor connections over time.